8th Grade Science Syllabus

 Ms. Phillips’ 8th Grade Science Syllabus

 Welcome to 8th grade Science!
-In 8th Grade Science, scholars explore the cross-cutting concepts of force and motion and cause & effect, while learning about the history of Earth and life on earth from the clues we can uncover in rock layers and the fossil record and what human activities harm or help Earth’s biodiversity.
+In 8th Grade Science, scholars explore the cross-cutting concepts of energy & matter and cause & effect, while learning about animal interactions within the ecosystems and their reliability on resources.
 We will be doing many activities that will help us explore and ask questions about the world around us, as well as be active in making good changes.
 I am very excited to be working with you.

-*If a student is caught destroying or defacing any of the class supplies or materials, you will be responsible for replacing the item.
+*If a student is caught destroying any of the class supplies or materials, you will be responsible for replacing the item.

 Evaluation Criteria Method of Evaluation Grading

 Method of Evaluation

 Quizzes, common assessments, written/oral presentations, projects, and laboratory reports.

 2. Space and Gravity